diefenbach/django-lfs/docs/introduction/installation.rst

 Migration
 =========

-Starting with version 0.6 we provide a migration command (``lfs_migrate``) which updates existing databases to the latest release.
+Starting with version 0.6 we provide a migration command (``lfs_migrate``) which migrates existing databases to the latest release.

-To migrate your existing database please proceed the following steps:
+To migrate an existing database please proceed the following steps:

    1. Install the new version (see above)
-   2. Backup the existing database
+   2. Backup your existing database
-   3. Point settings.py to the existing database
+   3. Point LFS to your existing database (via lfs_project/settings.py)
    4. $ bin/django syncdb
    5. $ bin/django lfs_migrate